MrValentine7777/TheCommandPattern/README.md

 3. **Reusability**: Commands can be reused across different input methods
 4. **Testability**: Commands can be tested independently of input handling
 5. **Maintainability**: Each command has a single responsibility with clear boundaries
+6. **Composability**: Commands can be parameterized and configured at runtime (as seen in ChangeBackgroundColorCommand)

 ## Project Structure